Childe Hassam: The Flag series

 The most distinctive and famous works of Hassam's later life comprise the set of some thirty paintings known as the "Flag series".
 He began these in 1916 when he was inspired by a "Preparedness Parade" (for the US involvement in World War I), which was held on Fifth Avenue in New York (renamed the "Avenue of the Allies" during the Liberty Loan Drives of 1918).
 Thousands participated in these parades, which often lasted for over twelve hours.

-Being an avid Francophile, of English ancestry, and strongly anti-Germany, Hassam enthusiastically backed the Allied cause and the protection of French culture.
+Being an avid Francophile, of English ancestry, and strongly anti-German, Hassam enthusiastically backed the Allied cause and the protection of French culture.
 The Hassams joined with other artists in the war relief effort from nearly the beginning of the conflict in 1914, when most Americans, as well as President Woodrow Wilson, were decidedly isolationist.
 Hassam considered volunteering to record the war in Europe, but the government would not approve the trip.
 He was even arrested (and quickly released) for innocently sketching naval maneuvers along the city's rivers.
 In addition to the time he gave to many committees, several of his flag pictures were contributed to the war relief in exchange for Liberty Bonds.
 Although he had great hopes that the entire series would sell as a war memorial set (for $100,000), the pictures were sold individually instead after several group exhibitions, the last at the Corcoran Gallery in 1922.